Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 But not all models come with this feature.
 If this is what you are looking for, below are the bidet seat models with the Vortex enema function.

 In some models, the enema wash is called Turbo Wash instead of Vortex on their feature list.
-They are not exactly the same thing.
+They are not the same thing.
 The Turbo wash is essentially a water stream with higher water volume giving it a richer and more satisfying wash.
 It doesn’t spiral like the Vortex.

-Bio Bidet’s Bidet Models With The Vortex & Turbo Wash
+Bidet Models With The Vortex & Turbo Wash

 The dirtiest part of the bidet has to be the nozzle.
 This is because it is closest to you-know-where during a wash.
 And it took the blunt of the dirty water splashes reflected from your rear.
 Some bits and pieces of waste may land and stick onto the wand.
 And like with all bidet seats, Bio Bidet also has the self-cleaning function.
-But the cleaning is just rinsing off whatever material that is on the exterior.
+But the cleaning is just rinsing off whatever material is on the exterior.

 What if there is dirt that gets stuck and anchored in the nozzle?